lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 When building an app that includes Lit components, you can use common JavaScript build tools like [Rollup](https://rollupjs.org/) or [webpack](https://webpack.js.org/) to prepare your source code and dependencies for serving in a production environment.

+The sections below describe the general requirements for configuring one of these tools to build and optimize an application that includes Lit components.

 We recommend Rollup because it's designed to work with the standard ES module format.
 To jump directly to a sample build configuration for building an app with Rollup, see [Building with Rollup](#building-with-rollup).

-If you're interested in building with a different tool, or integrating Lit into an existing build system, continue on to [Build requirements](#build-requirements) below.

 Note that this page focuses primarily in building an application that uses Lit components _for production_.
 For recommendations on build steps to perform on source code prior to _publishing_ a reusable Lit component to npm, see [Publishing](../publishing/).